-Overall, the goals and objectives of the pilot are considered to be achieved:
+Overall, results demonstrate that the goals and objectives of the pilot were achieved:

-- The bison remained healthy and demonstrated a healthy growth rate with minimal mortalities (Table 1), they appear to have adapted quickly to the mountain habitat, and they remained, for the most part, within the Park. - Negative impacts to other species were not observed, and there were no threats to human safety or property damage reported. - Establishing and strengthening relationships occurred through the involvement of a number of Indigenous nations and stakeholders throughout the pilot. - A variety of in-park and outreach and educational programs provided the opportunity to enrich visitor experience and understanding.
+- The bison remained healthy and demonstrated a healthy growth rate with minimal mortalities (Table 1), adapted quickly to the mountain habitat, and remained, for the most part, within the Park. - Negative impacts to other species were not observed, and there were no threats to human safety or property damage reported. - Establishing and strengthening relationships occurred through the involvement of several Indigenous groups and stakeholders throughout the pilot. - A variety of in-park and outreach and educational programs provided the opportunity to enrich visitor experience and understanding.

-Year Animals Growth Mortality Excursions
+Year Animals Growth Rate Mortality Excursions

-Rate

 Start (Feb 2017) 16

 2017 26 62.5%

 2018 36 38.5% 2 males

 2019 39 8.3% 1 calf 1 male

 2020 56 43.5% 1 calf

 2021 65 21.4% 1 male

-Table 1: Plains Bison Reintroduction Pilot - statistical summary
+Table 1: Plains Bison Reintroduction Pilot - Statistical Summary